-Council has a stock of public artworks developed over a number of years through commissions and community arts projects.
-Council is committed to establishing the arts and cultural identity of Clarence and creating an urban environment that reflects pride in the city through and integrated approach to the development of public art.
+Clarence Council has developed a series of public artworks over a number of years through commissions and community arts projects.
+Council is committed to establishing the cultural identity of Clarence through an integrated approach, which creates an urban environment that reflects pride in a creative city.

 Click on the icon below to view a selection of public artworks in the City of Clarence